ColeDeanShepherd/Data_Oriented_Programming/README.md

     9. Merge PR
   * Document the task
   * Deploy the task
+    * Update task in project management software & mark as completed
   * Fix bugs
     * Bugs are inevitable
     * Add a failing regression test
-    * Fix bug, make sure test succeeds
+    * Fix bug, make sure test succeeds.
+    * If adding a regression test takes a lot of effort & you're confident in your fix, ship the fix before the regression test.
 * Reviewing others' code
   * set aside time to review code every day
   * put 100% effort into reviewing code as well